koenrane/KR-new-site/content/inner-and-outer-alignment-decompose-one-hard-problem-into.md

 > In the intended motivational structure, the actor tries to trick the grader, and the grader tries to avoid being tricked.
 I think we can realize massive alignment benefits by not designing motivational architectures which require extreme robustness properties and whose parts work at internal cross-purposes.

-## There are no known outer-aligned objectives for any real-world task
+## I know of no outer-aligned objectives for any real-world task

 It’s understandable that we haven’t found an outer objective which “represents human values” (in some vague, [possibly type-incorrect sense](/four-usages-of-loss-in-ai)).
 Human values _are_ complicated, after all.
 What _can_ we specify?
 What about [diamond maximization](https://arbital.com/p/diamond_maximizer/)?
 Hm, that problem also hasn’t yielded.
 [Maybe we can just get the AI to duplicate a strawberry, and then do nothing else](https://www.lesswrong.com/posts/SsCQHjqNT3xQAPQ6b/yudkowsky-on-agi-ethics)?
 What an [innocent-sounding](https://www.lesswrong.com/posts/GNhMPAWcfBCASy8e6/a-central-ai-alignment-problem-capabilities-generalization?commentId=gaLCzdgM6SHtSX76N#7ey5bcAXiZsFx8HzQ) task!
 Just one tiny strawberry!
 Just grade whether the AI made a strawberry and did nothing, or whether it did some other plan involving more than that!